insidegadgets/Gameboy-MBC5-MBC1-Hybrid/README.txt

 2MB ROM, 128KB SRAM Cart
 ------------------------
 Firmware R1:
-MBC1 support is limited to 512KB ROM / 8 KBytes RAM, itís locked in ìROM Banking Modeî but without the 2MB ROM support.
+MBC1 support is limited to 512KB ROM / 8 KBytes RAM, it‚Äôs locked in ‚ÄúROM Banking Mode‚Äù but without the 2MB ROM support.

 Firmware R1.1:
 MBC1 support now allows for ROM banking mode to 2MB but for RAM banking mode it's locked to 8KB RAM.

 Firmware R2:
 Allows this cart to be a Multi-Game Cart when you run our loader software (Multi-Game Cart Maker v1.0), drag & drop your ROM files to the executable, then write the output ROM file to the cart.
 It consumes 20mA more than R1 and about 10-20% of games run through the Multi-Game loader may not work.
 You can still run the cart as a regular Flash cart but once again it will consume 20mA more.
-MBC1 support is limited to 512KB ROM / 8 KBytes RAM, itís locked in ìROM Banking Modeî but without the 2MB ROM support.
+MBC1 support is limited to 512KB ROM / 8 KBytes RAM, it‚Äôs locked in ‚ÄúROM Banking Mode‚Äù but without the 2MB ROM support.

 Firmware R2.1:
 Like R2 but now CPLD is set to MBC5 by default without any MBC1/3 detection code.
 Use the loader to switch the CPLD to MBC1 or MBC3.